Thomas Hunt (soldier): Family

 He was married to Eunice Wellington Hunt (1772-1809).

 They had eleven children: sons Henry Jackson, Thomas Jr., George, Samuel Wellington, William Brown, John Elliott, and Charles Cotesworth Picnkney Hunt, and daughters Ruth Fessenden, Abigail, Mary LeBaron, and Eliza Hunt.
 Henry Jackson Hunt served as the second mayor of Detroit.
-Ruth Hunt married Abraham Edwards, a leading politician in Michigan Territory, and Abigail Hunt married Colonel Josiah Snelling, commander and namesake of Fort Snelling.
+Ruth Hunt married Abraham Edwards, a leading politician in Michigan Territory, and Abigail Hunt married Captain Josiah Snelling during the Siege of Detroitin the War of 1812.
+Snelling later rose to the rank of Colonel and became both the commander and namesake of Fort Snelling.

 Hunt's grandson was Brevet Major General Henry Jackson Hunt, a career Army officer who served in the Mexican War and commanded the Union artillery at the Battle of Gettysburg.